RebeccaJackman/rebeccajackman/README.md

 Rebecca Jackman — personal site
-## Founding

-**Founding is a discipline concerned with how something is brought into existence as a publicly recognisable entity.**
+Founding is used in this work to describe how businesses are brought into existence and made publicly recognisable.